Toteuch/anime-reco/Readme.md

 # Anime-Reco

+#### Next Version

+* Create a Profile from a Subject, email and Avatar URL: the Subject and the Email mustn't exist already
+* Link a Profile to a MalUser: the MalUser mustn't be linked to a Profile already

 #### Version 0.1.0

+New features:

 - Scrap last seen usernames from MyAnimeList.net (min freq is configurable, 10s default)
 - Retrieve user's scores list from MyAnimeList.net's API for new users